PDAL/PDAL/doc/development/goals.rst

    command line tools are provided.
 As `GDAL`_ is to 2D pixels, `OGR`_ is to geospatial vector geometry, PDAL is to multidimensional points.

-2. From a market perspective, PDAL is "version 2" of libLAS.
+2. From a market perspective, PDAL is "version 2" of `libLAS`_.
 The actual code base will be different, however, and the APIs will not be compatible.